geomoose/geomoose/README.md

                These scripts require knowledge of python and are primarily only useful for developers who a modifying the javascript source code.
                These script have not been tested thourghly, so please use with caution.

+You can checkout the full source code with:

+git clone --recursive git://github.com/geomoose/geomoose.git